cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 increasing map keys; with the other CDE encoding constraints, this prevents encoding multiple entries that have the same key.
+Note that {{Section 5.6.1 of RFC8949@-cbor}} lists one specific case "(specifically, -0.0 is equal to 0.0)" where two different keys are considered equivalent for the purpose of duplicate map keys; this needs to be checked with extra code for a full validity checker.

 # CDDL support